 Financials

-Financial Statements And Related Announcement - Full Yearly Results 2023
+Financial Statements And Related Announcement - Half Yearly Results 2025

 Financials Archive Note: Files are in Adobe (PDF) format.